cryostatio/cryostatio.github.io/guides/_subsections/download-edit-and-upload-a-customized-event-template.md

   </li>
   <li>
     {% capture edit-template-additional-content %}
-      The template definition is an <code>XML</code> file, so you may open and edit it with your favourite text editor or <code>XML</code> document editor.
-The <b>JMC Template Manager</b> can also be used for this purpose, as described
+      The <i>Template</i> definition is an <code>XML</code> file, so you may open and edit it with your favourite text editor or <code>XML</code> document editor.
+The <b>JMC Template Manager</b> can also be used for this purpose, as described in
       <a href="{{ page.url }}#edit-template-with-jmc">
-        in this section
+        Edit Template With JMC
       </a>.
     {% endcapture %}
     {% include howto_step.html